Skip to content

 6. Save changes

-You may use existing levels that have been added to other skill types.
+You may use existing levels which have already been added to other Skill Categories.
+This will copy across the levels from another Skill Category.

-1. Add a level to the skill type if you have not done so already
+1. Add a level to the Skill Category if you have not done so already

 2. Select Use levels from from the first dropdown

-3. Select the Skill type from the second dropdown.
-Levels of this selected skill type will be used
+3. Select the Skill Category from the second dropdown.
+Levels of this selected Skill Category will be used

 4. Give a name to your level

-5. The levels for your selected skill type will be displayed.
+5. The levels for your selected Skill Category will be displayed.
 You may edit and change these levels as necessary

-6. Clicking Save changes will apply the levels to your selected skill type
+6. Clicking Save changes will apply the levels to your selected Skill Category

 Reorder levels